RhiH/studio_gallery/README.md

 Communities on Slack, Stack Overflow and various other websites - too many to recall without whom I would have failed to get anything working at various points.

-Regretfully I ran out of time long before this project was finished and my work reflects that.
 All mistakes are very much my own.